yorickpeterse/code-formatting-in-inko/README.md

 # Requirements

-- Inko `main` (for now)
+- Inko 0.15.0 or newer

 # Usage

-If you have a copy of Inko's `main` branch installed, you can simply run the program like so, where `WIDTH` is the desired line width:
+Using Inko 0.15.0 or newer, run the program like so, where `WIDTH` is the desired line width:

 ```bash
 inko run src/main.inko WIDTH